IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 Accelerator for Teams is the enterprise-ready and fully supported implementation of the Kabanero open source community project.
 The product enables Continuous Integration / Continuous Deployment (CI/CD) workflows across the end to end development lifecycle using Appsody, Codewind and Tekton (DevOps toolchain).
 Kabanero integrates application stack hubs which enable developers to use runtimes and frameworks in pre-built container images.

-Kabanero's developer experience for IDEs is provided by Eclipse Codewind.
-1-1 For more information on how Kabanero and its components work, please refer [here](https://kabanero.io/docs/ref/general/overview/architecture-overview.html).
+Kabanero's developer experience for IDEs is provided by Codewind, which is used for creating, building, running, and profiling applications.
+Appsody can be used for deployment, in addition to creating, building, running applications.
+Tekton pipelines provide consistent, managed, and governed CI/CD processes that react to repository events that occur during code development.
+For more information on how Kabanero and its components work, refer this [link](https://kabanero.io/docs/ref/general/overview/architecture-overview.html).

 You will develop a simple Java weather application using Codewind and Tekton pipeline for Continous delivery in this code pattern.

-1 - reference blueprint
-> Accelerator for Teams supports the activity of application developers, architects, and operations teams in developing, managing, and deploying cloud native applications that meet the requirements of an organization.
+Accelerators deliver innovative technology to speed up the design process.
+As well as embedding Reference Blueprints that are based on Reference Architectures in the  [Cloud Architecture Center](https://www.ibm.com/cloud/architecture/architectures), they also provide the framework for designing your application from scratch.

 After completeing this code pattern, you will understand how to:
 * build a simple Java application using Codewind on Eclipse